-A student must be enrolled in six (6) credit hours during the fall and spring semesters in order to be eligible to work as a student assistant at ISU.
-The only exception to this rule is when a student is enrolled in his/her last semester of studies prior to graduating and needs fewer than six (6) credit hours to graduate.
-If a student should drop classes which would put him/her below six (6) credit hours during a semester, the student will be ineligible to work for the University unless, as stated above, the student is in the last semester of studies.
+- A student must be enrolled in six (6) credit hours during the fall and spring semesters in order to be eligible to work as a student at ISU.
+The only exception to this rule is when a student is enrolled in their last semester of studies prior to graduating and needs fewer than six (6) credit hours to graduate.
+If a student drops classes which would put them below six (6) credit hours during a semester, the student will be ineligible to work for the University unless, as stated above, the student is in their last semester of studies.

 16. I will be graduating at the end of this semester; can I still work at my student job after graduation?

 - Upon graduation, a student may work up to two (2) weeks, or one full pay period, after graduation if the student is not pursuing graduate studies at ISU during the fall semester.
 International students are not allowed to work on campus beyond their graduation date.
 They should contact their immigration advisors for other employment options.
 If the student is enrolled in graduate studies for the fall semester, the student may continue working a summer student job up to 28 hours per week until fall classes begin.

 17. How many on-campus jobs can I hold at ISU?

 - Students may work up to five (5) jobs at one time while maintaining the 20 (fall and spring)/28 (summer) hour limits.

 18. I cannot have direct deposit so how can I get paid?